symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 Installing and configuring Doctrine PHPCR-ODM
 =============================================

-The Symfony2 CMF makes extensive use of the PHP Content Repository - Object Document Mapper (PHPCR-ODM); in fact, it is required by the following CMF bundles: BlockBundle, ContentBundle, MenuBundle, RoutingExtraBundle, SimpleCmsBundle and TreeBrowserBundle.
+The Symfony2 CMF needs somewhere to store the content.
+Many of the bundles provide documents and mappings for the PHP Content Repository - Object Document Mapper (PHPCR-ODM), and the documentation is currently based around using this.
+However, it should also be possible to use another form of content storage, such as another ORM/ODM or MongoDB.

 The goal of this tutorial is to install and configure Doctrine PHPCR-ODM, ready for you to get started with the CMF.